RULES OF THE SOCIETY

 9.1 Meetings of the Members of the Society are either Ordinary Meetings of Members or Special Meetings of Members.

-9.2 In each year the Society shall hold one Ordinary Meeting of Members, called the Annual Meeting of Members, and such other additional Ordinary Meetings of Members as the Board decides, called Interim Meeting of Members.
+9.2 In each year the Society shall hold 1 Ordinary Meeting of Members, called the Annual Meeting of Members, and such other additional Ordinary Meetings of Members as the Board decides, called Interim Meetings of Members.
 All other Meetings of the Members of the Society are Special Meetings of Members.

 Business of Meetings of Members

 9.3 An Ordinary Meeting of Members may transact the following business.

 (a) The consideration of the accounts, balance sheets, and the reports of the Board and of the Auditor and the application of the profits.

 (b) The announcement of the election of Directors, and the fixing of their remuneration.

 (d) Any motion of which at least 21 clear days' written notice has been given to the Secretary by a Member.
 The Board has the discretion not to include such a motion if in its and the Secretary's reasonable opinion:

 (i) it seeks to intervene in the exercise of their powers under these Rules by the Board, the Management Executive, the Secretary or any authorised committee or sub-committee of the Society; or